durandaltheta/sthread/README.md

 ## Build Unit Tests
 - cmake .
-- make simple_thread_tst
+- make sthread_tst

-simple_thread_tst binary will be placed in tst/
+sthread_tst binary will be placed in tst/

 ## Usage
 ### Creating Threads from Objects